Integrable Deformations of Sigma Models: The principal chiral model and the Wess-Zumino term

 where we have used integration by parts, the invariance of the bilinear form, the flatness of $j_i$, that partial derivatives commute and that $\epsilon^{ijk} [j_i,[j_j,j_k]] = 0$ by the Jacobi identity.
 Note that when we integrate by parts we drop the boundary term since we take the variation $\varepsilon$ to vanish on the 2-d boundary.
 It therefore follows that continuous deformations of the group-valued field do not change the WZ term.

-This will be sufficient for our purposes given that we will primarily be interested in the equations of motion of the classical theory, which follow from the variational principle.
+This is sufficient for our purposes given that we are primarily be interested in the equations of motion of the classical theory, which follow from the variational principle.
 Let us note, however, that there may be extensions of the group-valued field to the 3-d bulk space that are not related by continuous deformations.
 These are characterized by the third homotopy group, $\pi_3(\grp{G})$, which for a compact simple Lie group is equal to $\Integer$.
 As a consequence, the WZ term is strictly speaking a multi-valued functional, which could lead to an ill-defined quantum theory.
 If the coupling $\kay$ is quantized as

-then the contribution of the potential ambiguity to the path integral is proportional to $e^{2i\pi n}$ with $n\in \Integer$, hence the path integral is well-defined. $k$ is known as the level of the WZ term.
+then the contribution of the potential ambiguity to the path integral is proportional to $e^{2i\pi n}$ with $n\in \Integer$, hence the path integral is well-defined.
+The integer $k$ is known as the level of the WZ term.

-Note that the WZ term is proportional to the integral over the pull-back of the H-flux $H \propto j \wedge j \wedge j$.
+Note that the WZ term is proportional to the integral over the pull-back of the H-flux $H \propto \tr\big(j \wedge j \wedge j\big)$.
 This 3-form is closed, $dH = 0$, but not exact.
 That is we cannot write $H = d B$ where $B$ is globally well-defined and $\grp{G}_\ind{L} \times \grp{G}_\ind{R}$ invariant.
 Nevertheless, from the discussion above we see that the WZ term defines a consistent local 2-d sigma model coupling.